Our next Theater Club offerings

 Sets and props will be minimal; costumes are fun but varied.

 Feel free to contact us at firstname.lastname@example.org or 503 - 895 - 4705.
-We also plan on having a table after school at most locations a week before the club begins.
+We also plan on having a table after school at most locations a week or two before the clubs begin.

 Students need not have prior drama experience to participate in after-school theater clubs.